 Using these outside sources will make your mental picture complete and add to the safety of the flight.

-The overall safety of the flight is influenced by all of these factors together and you ability on managing the information available to you in a logical way and with common sense, so that safety is never an issue when you fly.
+The overall safety of the flight is influenced by all of these factors together and you ability on managing the information available to you in a logical way and with common sense, so that safety is never an issue when you go out flying in the blue wild yonder.